radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/02-configuration.md

 23. Repeat steps 8-21 to cache virtual views for all identity sources.

 >[!warning]
->If you make any changes to the identity sources (e.g. mappings, correlation rules...etc.) in the Glo bal Identity Builder project the identity source views are recreated.
+>If you make any changes to the identity sources (e.g. mappings, correlation rules...etc.) in the Global Identity Builder project the identity source views are recreated.
 Therefore, you must delete and reconfigure the persistent cache on these views.

 ## Define Access Permissions